-Futbol in Argentina (what Americans call soccer) is not all fun and games.
-In fact, more and more, the games represent big money on several levels to groups vying for power.
-This is no more true than with the Boca Juniors, Argentina's most internationally known professional team.
-The team's fame is only matched by its raucous fans.
-The elite fans (nicknamed "La Doce" as in "the 12th" player because of their loud and distracting presence) have an entire section devoted only to them.
+Fútbol in Argentina (what Americans call soccer) is not all fun and games.
+In fact, more and more frequently, the games represent big money on several levels to groups vying for power.
+This is no truer than with the Boca Juniors, Argentina's most internationally known professional team.
+The team's fame is only matched by its fans raucousness.
+The elite fans, nicknamed "La Doce" as in "the 12th" player (because of their loud and distracting presence), have an entire section devoted only to them.

-The amount of counterfeit Boca tickets sold are increasing.
-The tickets are simple, thick paper in the shape of a card or subway pass with a magnetic strip on the back and very easy to forge.
-Know your sources well – even hostels have ended up with fakes.
+Boca Juniors tickets are simple, thick paper in the shape of a card or subway pass with a magnetic stripe on the back.
+They are very easy to forge, and the number of counterfeit tickets is increasing.
+Know your sources well, even hostels have ended up with fakes.

-There are two different seating options for the Football Tour:
+There are five different seating options from Landing Pad BA for the Football Tour:

 Included with the seat:

-- Bilingual Guide who organizes everything and knows where to go
+- A bilingual guide who organizes everything and knows where to go

 - Transportation to and from the stadium